bernatesquirol/tfm-docs/bayesian.md

 ## Model test

-we will fit a series of artificial data, some of which will follow the prior, and some of which won't, to see how well the model behaves.
+We will fit a series of artificial data, some of which will follow the prior, and some of which won't, to see how well the model behaves.
 In order to create artificial timelines, we will create a key valued dictionary $\tau_i$ and $L_i$, that will be similar to breakpoints and levels dictionary we created in the [linear breakpoints](./timeseries.html#linear-breakpoints) section in the timeseries study.
 The dictionary has as keys ($\tau_i$) the dates of the breakpoints and as values ($\lambda_i=L_i$) the value of the expected tweet activity for the following period.
 The first key is always the beginning of the timeseries.

 we will use `pvalue` to get a notion of model fitness to the real data.
 We used an adaptation of the frequentist Kolmogorov-Smirnov test.
 We compute different artificial datasets based on the output of the model, and average the `pvalue` of the KS-test between those artificial datasets and the real data (in the case of the following examples is also artificial).
 If the `pvalue` is really low the